abarbanell/rpi-setup/README.md

 # rpi-setup
-This repo collects a few scripts useful for setting up a aspberry Pi with some useful components.
+This repo collects a few scripts useful for setting up a Raspberry Pi with some useful components.

 I hate repeating the same things again with every new Raspberry Pi added